an4s911/100-days-of-code/log.md

 But the logical errors could end up being a bit complicated.
 It could take some time to debug the problem (might take even hours or days).

+### Day 6: 18th October Monday

+**Today's Progress**: Learned a bit more about variables.
+About `var` and `let` and their difference.
+And about the `const` keyword to declare constant values that wont change.

+**Link to work**: Although I didn't work on any projects I did tweet something that beginners will find useful (hopefully): [Some online code editors for web development](https://twitter.com/an4s911/status/1450145042446827528?s=20https://twitter.com/)

 <!-- **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality. -->

 <!--